|

 The maximal possible length of AlgART array depends on the

-memory model that has created this array.
+memory model, which has created this array.

 An attempt to create an array with length exceeding the limit, specified by the memory model,